evuhn/Pathfinder/README.md

 To run A* search, press the 'a' key to begin.
 To run Dijkstras, press the 'd' key.

-Once the program is done running and a path has been found, you can press 'r' to reset the board an run it again.
+Once the program is done running and a path has been found, you can press 'r' to reset the board and run it again.